How to add allergen info to your menu (EU 1169/2011 guide for restaurants)

 What EU 1169/2011 actually says

-The regulation is long, but the core obligation for restaurants comes from Article 44, supplemented by Annex II (the allergen list).
+The regulation is long, but the core restaurant obligation comes from Article 44, which makes the allergen particulars in Article 9(1)(c) mandatory for non-prepacked food.
+Annex II contains the allergen list.
 Restated in operator language:

 The 14 allergens you must declare